Moonshooters/slate/source/index.html.md

 Welcome to the Toofr Sales Hacking API!
 You can use our API to guess business emails, test emails, and extract prospects from webpages and our database.

-We have language examples in Shell, Ruby, and Python!
+We have language examples in Shell, Ruby, and Python.
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

 # Authentication